samelogic/docs/docs/references/sdks/web/reference/samelogic-js.options.md

 ## Options interface

-The options to pass into module initialization
+The options to pass into [Samelogic](./samelogic-js.samelogic.md) initialization.

 <b>Signature:</b>